inc2734/snow-monkey-editor/readme.txt

 You can settings in inspector.

 * Hide on smartphone size or tablet size or PC size.
+(Using media query)
 * Hide by user roles.
+(Using `render_block` filter hook.
+If it does not pass this filter, it is ignored.)

 = Block styles =